City Lit reading group 2

 When I've finished, what course can I do next?

-Look up Literature courses in the prospectus under Culture, History & Writing on the website: www.citylit.ac.uk.
+Look up other fiction courses under Culture, History & Writing/Literature on the website: www.citylit.ac.uk.